green-party-dublin-central/nh-web/site/content/post/walkway-church-ave-st-mobhi-boithrin.md

 title: "Walkway between Church Avenue and St. Mobhi Boithrin "
 date: 2021-10-12T08:51:49.028Z
-description: The walkway has been closed for some time (from start of 2020 at least).
-Councillor Darcy Lonergan followed up with the the Area Manager to see what the next steps are to reopen the walkway.
+description: The walkway has been closed for some time (from start of 2020 at least) due to structural issues with the wall around the church grounds.
+Councillor Darcy Lonergan followed up with the the Area Manager during the October 2021 Central Area Committee Meeting to see what the next steps are to reopen the walkway.
 image: img/mobhi-b-1.jpg
 ---
 There is currently hoarding and structural supports in place to protect the walls of the grounds of Saint Mobhi's Church.
 This hoarding is infringing on the public pathway.